Back to stories

 What the Deal Covers

-At its core, the agreement positions Samsung as the go-to HBM4 supplier for the AMD Instinct MI455X GPU — AMD's next-generation AI accelerator designed to compete head-on with NVIDIA's dominance in the data center AI market.
+At its core, the agreement positions Samsung as the go-to HBM4 supplier for the AMD Instinct MI455X GPU — the successor to the MI400 that first challenged NVIDIA's dominance — designed to compete head-on with NVIDIA in the data center AI market.

 Samsung's HBM4 is built on the company's most advanced 6th-generation 10-nanometer-class DRAM process and a 4nm logic base die.
 The memory delivers processing speeds up to 13 gigabits per second with a maximum bandwidth of 3.3 terabytes per second — figures that exceed current industry standards.